James McKay, PhD

 Bio

 Dr. James McKay is a Professor of Psychology in Psychiatry at the University of Pennsylvania.
-He is the Director of the Penn Center on the Continuum of Care in the Addictions, and the Director of the Philadelphia VA Center of Excellence in Substance Abuse Treatment and Education (CESATE).
-Dr. McKay received a Ph.D. from Harvard University, and completed a clinical psychology internship at McLean Hospital and a postdoctoral fellowship in treatment outcome research at Brown University.
-He is the recipient of K02 and K24 Awards from the NIDA, as well numerous research grants from NIDA and NIAAA, including a P01 Center on Adaptive Treatment for Alcoholism.
-Dr. McKay is the author or coauthor of over 165 peer reviewed journal articles, 22 book chapters, and two books.
-His work has included evaluations of continuing care treatments for alcohol and cocaine use disorders, development of adaptive interventions for substance use disorders, and the identification of factors over time that predict relapse following substance abuse treatment.
-He has been a member of two standing NIH grant review committees, and is a fellow of Division 50 of the APA.
-Dr. McKay’s current research efforts are focused on the development and evaluation of adaptive approaches to the management of addiction and the use of mobile health technology to augment and extend treatment interventions.
+He is also the Director of the Philadelphia VA Center of Excellence in Substance Addiction Treatment and Education (CESATE), which leads national efforts to improve treatment in the VA for substance use disorders.
+Dr. McKay received a Ph.D. in psychology from Harvard University, and completed a clinical psychology internship at McLean Hospital and a postdoctoral fellowship in treatment outcome research at Brown University.
+He is the recipient of K02 and K24 career development and mentoring awards from NIDA, as well numerous R01 research grants and a P01 Center.
+Dr. McKay is the author or coauthor of over 230 peer reviewed journal articles, 22 book chapters, and two books.
+His work has included the development and evaluation of continuing care treatments for substance use disorders and the identification of factors over time that predict relapse following treatment.
+He is a fellow of Division 50 of the American Psychological Association and has been a member of two standing NIH grant review committees and a member of VA and American Society of Addiction Medicine substance use disorder clinical practice guideline committees.
+Dr. McKay’s current research efforts are focused on the development and evaluation of adaptive approaches to the management of addiction; the impact of mobile health technology and monetary incentives on outcomes; and treatment of addiction in primary care, the emergency department, and other medical settings.

 Back to Top